TimberZZ/littlepay-coding-exercise/readme.md

 - **Run Tests**

-Go to src/test/java/org/coding/services, here we have CsvServiceTest.java and TripServiceTest.java.
+Go to src/test/java/org/coding/services and src/test/java/org/coding/utils, here we have several test files.
 You can either right-click the file and choose 'Run xxxTest' or get into the test file and click the run button.
+Or right-click the upper-level package to run them all.

 ![img_2.png](img_2.png)